Phantas0s/devdash-doc/content/reference/projects/_index.md

 | bold             | Display the title in bold characters      | `true`                      | `true`, `false`                             |
 ## Services

-You will add the configuration of your services here.
-Each service has its own configuration options.
-[You can find them here](/reference/services/).
+The configuration of your services will be done in the `services` section of the project's configuration.
+[You can find service's configuration reference here](/reference/services/).

 ## Themes

-You can create `themes` at the `project` level in the configuration.
 To have a concrete example of a dashboard with themes, [it's over there](/getting-started/use-cases/devdash/).

-You can create themes which will be applied to [different type of widgets](/display/widgets/) automatically, as follow.
+You can create themes which will be applied to [different type of widgets](/display/widgets/) automatically.

+For example:

 ```yaml
 projects: